wu-han-lin/wu-han-lin.github.io/_pages/about.md

 Previously, I earned my Bachelor's degree in Artificial Intelligence, from the School of Computer Science and Technology at Beijing Institute of Technology.

-I'm particularly interested in building probabilistic method for advancing machine learning research.
-I'm quite familar with generative modeling (diffusion, flow matching, Bayesian flow networks, etc.) and molecular generation (small molecule, crystal, protein).
+I’m particularly interested in developing probabilistic methods to advance machine learning research.
+Specifically, I’m well-versed in generative modeling—such as diffusion models, flow matching, and Bayesian flow networks—and their applications in molecular generation, including small molecules, crystals, and proteins.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.